 Geodata for Agriculture and Water (G4AW) is a program that focuses on using satellite data to improve food security in developing countries.
 It is executed by the Netherlands Space Office (NSO) and is commissioned by the Dutch Ministry of Foreign Affairs.
 They are encouraging organizations to partner with smallholders and use technology to fight hunger, with the goal of tackling food shortages in developing countries.

 G4AW aims to provide smallholders with geodata, improved and affordable mobile connectivity, and satellites to provide agricultural advice.
 Geodata is computerized geographical data, and it can be used to provide smallholders with information on climate, weather and hazards.
 Improved and affordable mobile connectivity enables businesses to obtain information from smallholders that otherwise would have been nearly impossible to reach.

 G4AW has so far initiated 17 projects involving 80 organizations throughout 10 different countries.
 The organizations involved include banks, insurance companies, satellite data companies, as well as governmental and nongovernmental organizations.
 One of the projects, Geodata for Innovative Agricultural Credit Insurance Schemes (GIACIS), targets smallholders in East Africa, and offers them “a basic safety net to protect them against weather-related perils.”
-Another, CommonSense, targets smallholders in East Africa, and provides them with “information, such as weather forecasts, to help them make more informed decisions on farming activities.”
+Another organization called CommonSense targets smallholders in East Africa, and provides them with “information, such as weather forecasts, to help them make more informed decisions on farming activities.”

 – Kristin Westad